brianputhuff/maze-generator/README.md

 ```

-You can set a square maze (horizontal width and vertical width the same) using a single command line argument.
+You can set a square maze (horizontal width and vertical height the same) using a single command line argument.
 Example: Generate a maze with a width of 13 cells and a height of 13 cells.

 ```